Trauma Counseling/EMDR Therapy

-EMDR for PTSD, Trauma, and Chronic Pain
+EMDR Therapy for PTSD, Trauma, and Chronic Pain

 EMDR, or Eye Movement Desensitization and Reprocessing, was developed as a therapy for Post-Traumatic Stress Disorder (PTSD).
 It is an evidence-based therapy that has been shown in multiple studies to be effective.
-It is recognized as an effective treatment for PTSD by the Veteran’s Administration for combat veterans.
+EMDR Therapy is recognized as an effective treatment for PTSD by the Veteran’s Administration for combat veterans.
 EMDR is usually effective in reducing the symptoms of traumatic, unprocessed memories which can cause anxiety, depression, flashbacks, phobias, and being triggered by seemingly-unrelated situations.
 Since its “discovery” nearly 30 years ago, EMDR has been found to be effective in treating blocking beliefs, depression, indecision, addiction, eating disorders, and complex PTSD (history of ongoing childhood abuse and/or neglect).

 EMDR is also often used to treat single-incident trauma, such as an automobile accident, and as such may be effective in a few short sessions.
 As part of treatment for more complex issues, it may be one of the therapies used over time which greatly enhances the efficacy of “talk therapy”.